|

 the doctrine** remains as the** source**

-that will never cease to inform and to inspire.
+that continues to inform and to inspire.

 The chakra of the new Dharma was set in motion